The first time I saw the Chicco Echo umbrella stroller I was at the park with my daughter Sophia and one of the moms had her son in it.

 The rear wheels have individual brakes that you can step on to lock them in place the wheel.
 They are NOT flip-flop friendly.

 It has a pretty decent basket for an umbrella stroller.
 You can probably fit a small diaper bag in it, but nothing more.
 The basket is easily accessible from the back and the sides.

 Because of the crossbar in the back, it is hard to get into it once the seat is fully reclined.
 Typical for an umbrella model.

 It folds like most umbrella strollers into a neat compact package.
 It has an automatic lock.

 -Weight.
 I know it weighs only 17 lbs, but for the features you are getting, I think it could be a little lighter.

 -Small plastic wheels.
 By far the biggest minus of this stroller!
-They are small and plastic which makes it very hard to maneuver on uneven surface or even on flat surface if you have an older child in the seat.
+They are small and plastic which makes it very hard to maneuver on uneven surfaces or even on flat surfaces if you have an older child in the seat.

 Here is an overview video from BabyGizmo.
 As always, Hollie is very positive about the stroller.
 Way more positive than me.
 LOL.